kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 Kubernetes Policy Management
 ==============================

-With the fast growing and widespread adoption of Kubernetes, this paper aims to provide a clear understanding of why Kubernetes policy management is becoming necessary for security and automation.
-It also describes what problems Kubernetes policies can help solve, and how Kubernetes policies are implemented.
+This paper aims to provide a clear understanding of why Kubernetes policy management is becoming necessary for security and automation of Kubernetes clusters and workloads.
+It also describes what problems Kubernetes policies can help solve and how Kubernetes policies are implemented.

 # Contents